lasu/Getting-and-Cleaning-Data_Course-Project/README.md

 * **Code Book.md** : Describe the variables, the data, and any transformations or work

 #Steps of run the code
-* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
-* Set working directory to this directory (UCI HAR Dataset)
+* Set working directory into this directory (UCI HAR Dataset).
-* Download code file "run_analysis.R" into the same directory
+* Download code file "run_analysis.R" into the working directory.
-* Use source("run_analysis.R") command
+* Use source("run_analysis.R") command.
-* You will get 2 output files ("tidy_data.txt" and "tidy_data_second.txt")
+* You will get an output file "tidy_data_second.txt".

-#Original dataset
+#Original dataset(we used)
 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.
 - 'activity_labels.txt': Links the class labels with their activity name.